 Three mutually exclusive outcomes could result from a stroke: death, a dependent state, and an independent state.
 Each outcome has different utilities, probabilities and costs.
 Similarly, three mutually exclusive outcomes could result from a major bleeding event: death, an intracranial (IC) bleeding event, or a non-intracranial (NIC) bleeding event (assumed to be a gastrointestinal bleed).
 The severity of an IC bleed can vary substantially, and this variation of outcomes was itself simulated using data based on outcomes categorized by GOS score following traumatic brain injury.
 The costs, probabilities, and utilities of outcomes following strokes and major bleeds are summarized in table XXX.
 The full methodology used to produce these estimates is presented elsewhere [REF]

 For both CHADS2 and CHADS2-VASc as baseline strategies, we simulated the expected patient experience for a large cohort of patients, in terms of life expectancies at age 60, and the proportion of deaths attributable to either strokes or bleeds.
 From this we calculated the expected costs and QALYs associated with the baseline outcomes.
 The patient experiences were also estimated following the comparator strategies, where information from TTE was used as described above.
-The differences in costs and QALYs associated with the simulated patient experiences following both baseline (without TTE) and comparator (with TTE) strategies were used to estimate the incremental cost effectiveness ratio (ICER) of the comparator strategies compared with the baseline strategies, and so the cost-effectiveness of TTE in this context.
+The costs and QALYs associated with the simulated patient experiences following both baseline (without TTE) and comparator (with TTE) strategies were used to estimate the incremental cost effectiveness ratio (ICER) of the comparator strategies compared with the baseline strategies, and so the cost-effectiveness of TTE in this context.
 Uncertainty in our estimates of the ICERs due to uncertainty in expected input parameter values were estimated using a nonparametric approach directly from PSA results.
 The probability that the comparator strategy is cost-effective at a wide range of maximum acceptable incremental cost effectiveness ratios (MAICERS) is presented in the form of cost-effectiveness acceptability curves (CEACs) and cost-effectiveness acceptability frontiers (CEAFs), and the probability of being cost-effective at the commonly quoted threshold of £20,000 per QALY is reported.

 The expected value of perfect information (EVPI) was calculated.
 This provides the maximum level of investment that a funding body would be prepared to pay to eliminate all uncertainty in the decision problem.160.
 In calculating EVPI an estimation of the number of patients who will be affected by the decision is required.
-We have performed a crude estimate assuming that the incidence of AF was 1 per 1,000 person years (approximately the pooled rate for women and men aged 55 to 64 years reported by the Renfrew Paisley study).16 that there are 6.7 million people aged between 55 and 64 years in England and Wales,161 that 6% of people are in the CHADS2 0 category,136 and that the information is relevant for 10 years.
-These broad estimates indicate that around 70,000 people would benefit from the being no uncertainty regarding whether TTE is cost effective.
+We have performed a crude estimate assuming that the incidence of AF was 1 per 1,000 person years (approximately the pooled rate for women and men aged 55 to 64 years reported by the Renfrew Paisley study),16 that there are 6.7 million people aged between 55 and 64 years in England and Wales,161 that 6% of people are in the CHADS2 0 category,136 and that the information is relevant for 10 years.
+These broad estimates indicate that around 70,000 people would benefit from there being no uncertainty regarding whether TTE is cost effective.

-Although a full expected value of perfect parameter information (EVPPI) was not calculated for computation reasons, sensitivity analyses were undertaken on two key parameters, the TPHR, and the joint uncertainty in the sensitivity and specificity of TTE in detecting LA ABN.
+Although a full expected value of perfect parameter information (EVPPI) was not calculated for computational reasons, sensitivity analyses were undertaken on two key parameters, the TPHR, and the joint uncertainty in the sensitivity and specificity of TTE in detecting LA ABN.

 Results

 Table 4 shows the shows the simulated patient experience when TTE is added to either CHADS2 or CHADS2-VASc, in terms of clinical events.
-It is seen that the use TTE increases the expected life of patients, and increases the proportion of patients that die of non stroke- or bleed-related causes.
+It is seen that the use of TTE increases the expected life of patients, and increases the proportion of patients that die of non stroke- or bleed-related causes.
 An initial TTE reduces the estimated number of strokes but at the expense of a greater number of bleeds.

 Table 4: Simulated Patient Experience: Patients with a clinical prediction rule score of 0